-Co-founder, Creative Direction, vocals
+Co-founder, Artistic & Creative Director, vocals

 Elena Christou was born and raised in Cyprus!
 From an early age she showed her love for music by starting piano and vocal lessons.
 She has appeared on Cypriot Television shows such as the Traditional Night on RIK and has collaborated with several renowned artists in the field of music!